20 Oct Member Letter: “My Phone Was Destroying My Relationship”

 So why am I still so connected to my smartphone if I’m happy in my relationships?

 It has become a safety blanket for me.
 I can look at my smartphone to let someone know that I’m not interested when they approach me on the subway.
 I can stay in touch with my friends no matter what time of the day it is.
 I can never be bored.
 The downside?
 My husband gets neglected at the dinner table when my phone inevitably buzzes.
 My boyfriend is annoyed when I tell him “I just need to send this one last message.”
 I know it bothers them, and it would probably bother me too, but it’s such an addiction for me.

 This is the power of the smartphone, but if it’s damaging my relationships, then I need to take a step back to look at my habits.
-Tossing the smartphone away isn’t an option.
-Just like laptops and the internet, smartphones are a part of our lives for better or worse.
+Tossing my phone away isn’t an option.
+Just like laptops and the internet, smartphones are a part of our lives, for better or worse.

 I just need to pay more attention and be more mindful.
 In any kind of relationship, a little attention can make people feel good.